Ladder99/ladder99/docs/source/setting-up-devices.rst

 #.
 Start all the services

-   ``pi`` is the name of the setups folder, and others are names of yaml files in the setups/pi/docker folder.
+   ``pi`` here is the name of the setups folder, and others are names of yaml files in the setups/pi/docker folder.

    .. code:: console

-      source .env
       shell/setups/start pi base sims db

    Now you can watch the simulation send mqtt messages to the brokers through to the adapter and then onto the agent via shdr messages.

-   To see the data the agent generates visit (where the IP address is your edge device)
+   To see the data the agent generates visit (where the address is your edge device)

       raspberrypi.local:5000/current

    .. image:: _images/agent.jpg